Brad Pitt Reportedly Refusing To Allow Kids To Appear In Angelina Jolie’s New Movie Amid Custody Battle

 — Daily Mail Celebrity (@DailyMailCeleb) June 20, 2018

-As previously reported by the Inquisitr, a judge ordered Angelina Jolie to not stand in the way of Brad Pitt’s time with the children, and ruled that the kids should abide by his strict visitation schedule.
-All of the children, expect for Maddox, who was deemed old enough to choose how much time he wanted to spend with his father, will have to follow the court’s orders.
+As previously reported by the Inquisitr, a judge ordered Angelina Jolie to not stand in the way of Brad Pitt’s time with the children and ruled that the kids should abide by his strict visitation schedule.
+All of the children, except for Maddox, who was deemed old enough to choose how much time he wanted to spend with his father, will have to follow the court’s orders.

-According to sources, Brad was allowed to host one or two of the kids at a time in four hour intervals with a therapist present from June 8 to June 17.
+According to sources, Brad was allowed to host one or two of the kids at a time in four-hour intervals with a therapist present from June 8 to June 17.
 Meanwhile, starting June 27, the actor will be allowed to see the kids for 10 hours a day, also with a therapist present until July 1.
 Beginning on July 8, Pitt will reportedly spend four consecutive days with the children and the therapist, then from July 12 to July 29 he will be allowed to return to California with the kids.

 Brad Pitt and Angelina Jolie’s custody plan is temporary for the summer, and the famous pair will head back to court in August to reach a more concrete custody agreement for the six children.